nrwl/nx/docs/fundamentals/develop-like-google.md

 The `npmScope` property is used when importing libraries.
 In this example, when Nx sees `@myorg/mylib`, it will know that you are trying to import the `mylib` library from the same workspace.

 The `implicitDependencies` map is used to define what projects are affected by global files.
-In this example, any change to `package.json` will affect all the projects in the workspace, so all of them will have to be rebuilt and retested.
+In the above example, any change to `package.json` will affect all the projects in the workspace, so all of them will have to be rebuilt and retested.

 ```json
 {